Why Church Can Be Boring or Hurtful: Reuniting Spiritual Theology with Doctrinal Theology – Part 1

 “Spiritual” Ways we Avoid Biblical Fellowship

 We naturally fear revealing ourselves to others and showing weakness, but scripture makes fellowship a top priority.
 And biblical fellowship means revealing our burdens so others can help carry them, and revealing where we are discouraged so others can encourage us.
 Leaders are not exempt.
 Yet it is very easy to let other spiritual activities drown out our efforts at biblical fellowship and relationship.
 We may be sincerely looking for fellowship with God and transformation but we find it very slow going on our own.
 Some of the ways we avoid biblical relationship are: worship, prayer, bible study groups, talking about spiritual things, more talking, busyness, ministering to others, and meetings.
 If we commit ourselves to finding true “friendship fellowship” we will find what we are looking for much faster.
 See John 13, Rom 12, Ephesians 4, Col. 3, I Cor 12-14, and more.
-We Live In God’s Kingdom Forever Continue Reading →
+Blessed Are Those Who Are Persecuted Continue Reading →

 5 Stages of Salvation – for Salvation Presentations that Transform and Avoid “Easy Believism”